jsdealy/akvsbk/README.md

   it would mean having to rethink the motivations and concerns of many of the characters in big ways.
-  There are long discussions in AK concerning, for instance, the value of the Zemstvo institutions in Russia.
+  There are long discussions in AK concerning, for instance, the value of the [Zemstvo](https://en.wikipedia.org/wiki/Zemstvo) in Russia.
 One of the main characters is trying fitfully throughout the story to work out his ideas on the moral and economic problems troubling relations betweeen Russian peasants and landowners.
   AK is really a kind of educational primer on that place